yellowmessenger/documentation/docs/platform_concepts/design/convdesignvoice.md

 - **Music**: You can add .mp3 or .wav music files, that can get played during the conversation.
 <img src="https://i.imgur.com/AqLhpza.png" alt="drawing" width="70%"/>

-- **Interpret**: It can be used to interpret a word in a particular format.
+- **Interpret**: You can use it to interpret a word in a particular format.
  <img src="https://i.imgur.com/IBRZqiG.png" alt="drawing" width="70%"/>